Existence and Smoothness of the Navier-Stokes equation using the Boundary Integral Method: NSlet asymptotic approximations

-where the boundary $\partial \Sigma_{\delta}$ is defined as the boundary consisting of the set of points $x_I$ centred on $x'_I$ including: those such that $(x_j-x_j')(x_j-x_j')=R^2$ and $-T \le x_0-x_0' \le T$ with outward pointing normal $n_j = (x_j-x_j')/R$, those such that $0 \le (x_j-x_j')(x_j-x_j') \le R^2$ and $x_0-x_0' =T$ with outward pointing normal $n_0=1$, and finally those such that $0 \le (x_j-x_j')(x_j-x_j') \le R^2$ and $x_0-x_0'=-T$ which give no contribution because $H(x_0-x_0')=0$, see figure \ref{BI:domain}.
 So, $\partial \Sigma_{\delta}$ and all the boundary surfaces considered are piecewise continuous Lyapunov surfaces so have defined normals up to the piecewise corners, and so the Green's boundary integral and flux conditions hold.
 The values of $T$ and $R$ are considered small, the volume $V_R$ is the volume of the sphere of radius $R$, and the surface $S_R$ is the surface of the sphere of radius $R$.
-So, when a space-time infinitesimal element $d\sigma $ is over the same time, then $d\sigma =dV$, the volume infinitesimal element, and when a space-time infinitesimal element $d\sigma $ doesn't move over time, then $d\sigma =ds dt$, where $ds$ is an infinitesimal surface and $dt$ is an infinitesimal change in time.
-Additionally, it is noted that the viscous contribution in (\ref{GE:NS}) is zero since
+So, when a space-time infinitesimal element $d\sigma' $ is over the same time, then $d\sigma' =dV'$, the volume infinitesimal element, and when a space-time infinitesimal element $d\sigma $ moves with the fluid, then $d\sigma' =ds' dt'$, where $ds'$ is an infinitesimal surface and $dt'$ is an infinitesimal change in time.